asdeq20062/TrainGood/README.md

 heroku container:release web
 ```

-4. Other than deploying on Heroku, you just input the following commands on your local machine:
+4. Other than deploying on Heroku, you just input the following command on your local machine:
 ```
 docker compose up
 ```